-Type of cost Estimated total cost of infrastructure (excl GST) [note that costs already incurred should be excluded] (\$) Comment on the e degree of confidence the Applicant has in the estimate Amount of IAF funding sought (\$) for the Eligible Costs in the relevant category Feasibility costs and other early- stage planning work \$ 9,338,000 High Could contract immediately. \$ 1,682,600 Costs of designing, consenting and tendering \$ 20,220,000 High Based on RLC's significant infrastructure experience and peer review from T+T, there is confidence in the estimate however with the anticapted start date for detailed design and consenting not until 2023 there is a small risk estimated cost could increase in this time.
-Some contingency and inflation has being built in. \$ 4,110,900 Land acquisition \$ Click or tap here to enter text.
+Type of cost Estimated total cost of Infrastructure (excl GST) (note that costs already incurred should be excluded) (\$) Comment on th Amount of IAF funding sought (5) for the Eligible Costs in the relevant category Feasibility costs and other early- stage planning work \$ 5,211,000 High Could contract immediately. \$ 1,264,800 Costs of designing, consenting and tendering \$ 11,805,000 High Based on RLC's significant infrastructure experience and peer review from T+T, there is confidence in the estimate however with the anticapted start date for detailed design and consenting not until 2023 there is a small risk estimated cost could increase in this time.
+Some contingency and inflation has being built in. \$ 3,207,600 Land acquisition \$ Click or tap here to enter text.
 Choose a confidence level.
-Click or tap here to enter text. \$ Click or tap here to enter text.[note, costs under this category must be wholly required for Eligible Infrastructure Projects to be eligible for IAF funding] Construction \$ 94,653,000 Medium Based on RLC's significant infrastructure experience and peer review from T+T, there is confidence in the estimate however with the anticapted start date for detailed design and consenting not until 2023/2024 there is a small risk estimated cost could increase in \$ 52,705,500 this time.
-Some contingency and inflation has being built in.
-Administrative costs for establishing complementary financing \$ Click or tap here to enter text.
+Click or tap here to enter text. \$ Click or tap here to enter text.[note, costs under this category must be wholly required for Eligible Infrastructure Projects to be eligible for IAF funding] Construction \$ 55,402,000 Medium Based on RLC's significant infrastructure experience and peer review from T+T, there is confidence in the estimate however with the anticapted start date for detailed design and consenting not until 2023/2024 there is a small risk estimated cost could increase in \$ 36,627,600 this time.
+Some contingency and inflation has being built in. area and Administrative costs for establishing complementary financing \$ Click or tap here to enter text.
 Choose a confidence level.
 Click or tap here to enter text. \$ Click or tap here to enter text.
 Other (non- Eligible Costs) \$ Click or tap here to enter text. [provide a breakdown of these other costs, i.e., BAU administrative costs] Choose a confidence level.
-Click or tap here to enter text. [note, costs that are not in one of the categories above are not eligible for IAF funding.
+Click or tap here to enter text, [note, costs that are not in one of the categories above are not eligible for IAF funding.
 See "Eligible Costs"].
-Total \$ 124,211,000 [total should be equal to the amount in table 2b below] \$ 58,499,000
+Total \$ 72,418,000 [total should be equal to the amount in table 2b below] \$ 41,100,000